 The Willem Jacob is docked at the east of the new causeway, this is the old one.

 The Willem Jacob is usually at the causeway where the big ferry also arrives.
 Should we be in the marina, then you will be noticed timely.

-We are usually moored in the northern part of the fishing harbor.
-We are moored in front of restaurant “de Voormalige Noorman”
+We are usually moored in the southern part of the fishing harbor.
+We are moored in front of restaurant “Schierzicht”

 We try to give you an as pleasant as possible adventure on the Wadden Sea.
 To prepare you for this we want to provide you with as much information as possible.